ORDER YOUR YOVEL GUIDE HERE

-The year 2017/5777 marks fifty years since the Six-Day War, when Israel captured East Jerusalem, the West Bank, and Gaza.
-This anniversary calls both for celebration of Jewish sovereignty over our holiest site, the Temple Mount, and a more somber commemoration of the fifty years of military occupation that followed this war.
+The year 2017/5777 marked 50 years since the Six-Day War, when Israel captured East Jerusalem, the West Bank, and Gaza.
+This anniversary calls both for celebration of Jewish sovereignty over our holiest site, the Temple Mount, and a more somber commemoration of the 50 years of military occupation that followed this war.

 In this spirit, we offer you a guide that delves into seven concepts associated with yovel through biblical text, classical commentary, and Hasidic interpretations, and also looks at the complexities of Jerusalem.
 Each section includes questions for conversation and background information on texts.
-Videos of prominent rabbis teaching texts from the guide will be released soon.
+Videos of prominent rabbis teaching texts from the guide can be viewed here.

-Also, watch out for and read the Sh’ma Now April 2017 issue on Yovel, where we will examine the concept of the Jubilee year.
-We address this 50-year marker metaphorically as a time to reflect on how to reset debts and rethink our relationship to the Land of Israel, as we approach the 50th anniversary of the 1967 Six-Day War and its aftermath.
+Also, check out the Sh’ma Now April 2017 issue on Yovel, examining the concept of the Jubilee year.
+We address this 50-year marker metaphorically as a time to reflect on how to reset debts and rethink our relationship to the Land of Israel, as we mark more than 50 years since the 1967 Six-Day War and its aftermath.